What is Calf Augmentation?

 - Both medial and lateral

-Calf augmentation patients can expect some bruising and swelling in the first few days following their procedure.
+During calf augmentation recovery, patients can expect some bruising and swelling in the first few days following their procedure.
 Postoperative discomfort can be alleviated with medication, as prescribed by Dr. Mendieta.
 While strenuous activity must be avoided for several weeks, patients are encouraged to take short, easy walks to promote blood circulation and faster healing.

 You can begin walking normally between the second and third week of recovery, but you must refrain from engaging in intense workouts for at least four to six weeks.
 Ease into your usual exercise routine slowly, depending on your comfort level.

 When Will I See My Calf Augmentation Results?

 It may take up to eight weeks for the body to adjust to your calf augmentation.
 The shininess of the skin around the implants will dissipate, and the implants will settle.
 Calf augmentation with implants is a permanent enhancement procedure as long as you do not experience implant displacement or other complications.